 Washington heads the largest black-owned franchise group in the U.S. At one time he owned 27 McDonald’s restaurants in New York, Ohio, and Pennsylvania.
 The suit claims that, beginning in 2017, the company began a campaign to force him to sell.

-The catalyst, Washington alleges, was his public complaints about McDonald’s policies, which he claimed was retaliation for speaking about the “predatory, racially-biased steering practices” against black franchisees.
+The catalyst, Washington alleges, was his public grievances about McDonald’s policies, which he claimed was retaliation for speaking about the “predatory, racially-biased steering practices” against black franchisees.

 Washington now owns 14 McDonald’s restaurants and said he was forced to sell seven stores over the last three years.